 However, when the DMM positive terminal probe is tapped to terminal 2 while the negative is tapped to terminal 3, the reading should be equal to the sum of each diode forward voltage.
 For instance, a germanium made diode, the reading would be 2 times 0.3V or around 0.6V.
 For a silicon made diode, the reading would be 2 times 0.7V or around 1.4V.
 Otherwise, the diode must be defective.

-Method 2: Actual Voltage Measurement while the Circuit is Powered
+Method 2: How to Know a Defective Diode by Measuring Actual Voltage while the Circuit is Powered

 The second method is to measure the diode voltage information when the circuit is powered.
 Supposing a very simple circuit below.
 Power up the circuit with a 10V source and measure the voltage across the diode following below connection.
 It must read near 0.3V or 0.7V depending on the semiconductor material.
 If the reading is different, the diode must be defective.